 - Rest periods – Mobile workers must take the following breaks: 30 minutes after 6 hours working time and 45 minutes for over 9 hours working time.
 It is important to note that EU drivers hours breaks and rest periods still apply.

-Pure Staff can provide a tailored solution for whatever you’re driving needs may be, ensuring that the recruitment method and service delivered fits your budget and expectations.
+We can provide a tailored solution for whatever you’re driving needs may be, ensuring that the recruitment method and service delivered fits your budget and expectations.